This post contains affiliate links.

 A day trip to Bursa from Istanbul is super easy and the city is worth a visit.

 UNESCO recognizes Bursa, Turkey as the birthplace of the Ottoman Empire, so there is some major history here.
 For nature lovers, there’s a gorgeous national park as well.
-I actually spent a whole weekend in Bursa to go skiing (read the complete guide here) but a day trip is definitely doable is well.
+I actually spent a whole weekend in Bursa to go skiing (read the complete guide here) but a day trip is definitely doable as well.

-If you’re in Istanbul for awhile, Bursa is a spectacular escape from the city.
+If you’re in Istanbul for a while, Bursa is a spectacular escape from the city.
 Learn exactly how to get there with my step-by-step guide and then check out the six best things to do on a day trip to Bursa, Turkey!

 How to Get to Bursa from Istanbul